stuartshay/AzureDevOpsKats/infrastructure/README.md

 dockerImage="stuartshay/azuredevopskats:latest"
 ```

+### Resouce Group

-1. Create a resource group that serves as the container for the deployed resources.
+Create a resource group that serves as the container for the deployed resources.

 ```
 az group create --name $resourceGroup --location $location